Reucherian/incipio/README.md

-# incipio-mac
+# incipio

-scripts to set up my macos system
+scripts to set up and configure systems